L&S Academic Program Review - An Overview

 Program faculty are expected to engage in formal assessment of student learning in the program; these efforts provide data that are essential to the review process, in that they guide the faculty toward knowing how and where programs can be improved.
 The specific assessment procedures will vary depending on the program, program goals, number of students, size of the faculty, and other factors.
 The College does not prescribe what type of assessment should be performed - merely that it be performed, and that the results are used for purposes of program improvement.
 The process works best if a modest number of key learning goals are articulated, and if the faculty turns attention to one or two of those goals each year.
 In this way, by the time a program review is convened, the faculty has information that can inform discussion of what students learn in relation to what they're expected to learn.

 The review process begins when the Dean asks the faculty overseeing the program to conduct a self study.
 When the self-study is complete, a review committee composed of members of the L&S faculty (and, on occasion, staff members and/or external reviewers) is convened.
 In cases where a graduate program is involved, the Graduate School also appoints a member of the committee.
 The committee reviews the self-study and related materials, interviews people involved in the program (faculty, staff, students, key stakeholders), and produces a report.
 The program is offered an opportunity to review the report and to correct any factual errors.
-When this process is complete, the Academic Planning Council reviews and discusses the self-study, the review committee report, and the response to it.
+When this process is complete, reviews involving graduate programs are referred for discussion by the Graduate Faculty Executive Committee prior to L&S Academic Planning Council discussion of the self-study, review committee report, response to it, and any recommendations conveyed by the Graduate School.
 The Council then advises the dean, sharing its consensus on the program strengths, contributions to the discipline, college, and university, and what might be done to promote improvement.

 Given the role it plays in advising the deans regarding program review, the Academic Planning Council plays an essential role in defining the issues to be considered in the review process.
 The L&S Program Review Guidelines were developed to encourage focused attention to academic program quality.
 The process is intended to provoke honest introspection, evaluation, and critique necessary for improvement, and to stimulate departments and programs to consider how effective they are in fulfilling the roles they play within their disciplines, College and University, and - most importantly - in facilitating student learning and outstanding research.

-The Associate Dean for Academic Planning coordinates all of the processes associated with the review of L&S Programs.
-Questions about the process may also be directed to the Associate Dean who works with the program.
+The L&S Office of Academic Planning and the Teaching and Learning Administration Unit coordinate processes associated with the review of L&S Programs.
+Questions may be directed to Associate Dean Elaine Klein, Academic Planner Kim Grochalski, or to the Academic Associate Dean who works with the program.